leschiffres/titanic_and_flask/README.md

 ## App Folder

-It contains all the files building the flask application. final_titanic.ipynb - Creates the model and stores it in a pickle request.py - Activates a specific service of the application mapping.py - Maps given values into numbers so that the model is used. app.py
+It contains all the files building the flask application.

+- mapping.py: Maps given values into numbers (based on the mapping that was done during the preprocessing) so that the random forest model can be used accordingly.
+- app.py: Launches the flask application.
+This is the core of the web app.